Shared Lives is a way to support adults who are unable to live independently.

 Because Shared Lives carers are self employed, they are responsible for making their own tax and national insurance payments.
 They are eligible for the Shared Lives tax break.

-Both providers of Shared Lives – Brighton & Hove Shared Lives and Grace Eyre Foundation – are registered with the Care Quality Commission so the quality of the service is regularly monitored.
+Brighton & Hove Shared Lives are registered with the Care Quality Commission so the quality of the service is regularly monitored and is currently rated as Good.

 Carers are fully supported and are also monitored during placements.